emu-russia/pureikyubu/SRC/IntelCore/Readme.md

 If the generation of instruction prefixes results in 2 prefixes 0x66 and 0x67 simultaneously, the assembler compiles them in order "\x66\x67".

+REX/VEX and similar prefixes are not considered as prefixes because they have a special purpose and are essentially part of the instruction opcode.

 ## ModRM / SIB

 Intel has historically used a very sophisticated addressing scheme, which is defined by a combination of ModRM and SIB byte fields (starting at 32-bit).
 Long Mode also adds the REX prefix, which further complicates the scheme.